Why Choose BSc Agriculture? Scope and Career Opportunities

 2. Is B.Sc.
 Agriculture tough?

 The difficulty level in pursuing a B.Sc.
-Agriculture course varies from one person to another.
-Since the course involves practical fieldwork, scientific principles and complex agricultural concepts, it may be challenging.
+The agriculture course varies from one person to another.
+Since the course involves practical fieldwork, scientific principles, and complex agricultural concepts, it may be challenging.

 3. What is modern agriculture?

-Using advanced technologies, innovative practices and scientific knowledge to enhance agricultural productivity, efficiency, and sustainability, is known as modern agriculture.
+Using advanced technologies, innovative practices,s and scientific knowledge to enhance agricultural productivity, efficiency, and sustainability, it is known as modern agriculture.
 It aims to address challenges, such as climate change, limited land availability, etc.

 4. Where do B.Sc.
 Agriculture graduates get employed?